cometaj2/hcli_hak11/README.rst

 Also by convention, we follow a path of least relay connectivity complexity for a wire ribon relative to both the 40 pin raspberry pi header and the relay's pin header.

-Looking at a diagram of a raspberry pi zero's 40 pin header, we assume pin 1 in a top left position and we connect the relays in the convention order from top (starting on the left) to bottom, and then breifly back up on the right from the bottom.
+Looking at a diagram of a raspberry pi zero's 40 pin header, we assume pin 1 in a top left position and we connect the relays in the convention order from top to bottom, starting from the top left, and then briefly back up on the right from the bottom.

-We ommit 3v power.
 5v power is connected to the 5v power pins on the relay board (SainSmart 16-Channel 12V Relay Module Board for Arduino DSP AVR PIC ARM) so that the raspberry pi zero can be powered by the relay's 5v output.

 * 5v (2),      Relay 5v
 * 5v (4),      Relay 5v